History of The Bill: 2005–2009: Young's tenure pre-revamp

-Following his arrival in 2005, Johnathan Young reduced the amount of personal and sensational storylines and shifted the programme's focus to more crime-based stories.
-Similar to Richard Handford in the late 90s and early 2000s, Young's plots were a mix of crime-based policing drama and personal issues, although they normally stemmed from policing, such as DC Zain Nadir falling for his target Kristen Shaw whilst working undercover with a gang of drug runners.
-Young also approached more controversial yet modern plots that were not seen as often under his predecessors, some of the most notable exploring far-right extremism, human trafficking and online grooming, while the viewpoint of victims was more prevalent - although the stories were predominantly from the police perspective as a unit - rather than a single officer as was seen in the Marquess episodes.
+Following his arrival in 2005, Johnathan Young reduced the number of personal and sensational storylines, and shifted the programme's focus to more crime-based stories.
+Similar to Richard Handford in the late 1990s and early 2000s, Young's plots were a mix of crime-based policing drama and personal issues, although they normally stemmed from policing, such as DC Zain Nadir falling for his target Kristen Shaw while working undercover with a gang of drug runners.
+Young also approached more controversial yet modern plots that were not seen as often under his predecessors, some of the most notable exploring far-right extremism, human trafficking and online grooming, while the viewpoint of victims was more prevalent – although the stories were predominantly from the police perspective as a unit – rather than a single officer as was seen in the Marquess episodes.
 Episode titles were reintroduced beginning with Episode #490, Sweet Revenge, broadcast on 21 March 2007.
-A spokesperson for the programme commented on how the titles summed up the 'essence' of an episode.
+A spokesperson for the programme commented on how the titles summed up the "essence" of an episode.
 The return of episode titles followed a title sequence change on 3 January 2007, paying homage to the original 1984 titles by featuring shots of London, interspersed with police work and shots of Sun Hill Police Station; the break bumpers and music were also updated.
-By that time the serial format was largely dropped and stories became more self-contained, with those that were serialised broadcast over two or three episode blocks.
+By that time, the serial format was largely dropped and stories became more self-contained, with those that were serialised broadcast over two or three episode blocks.
 Young axed a number of fringe characters in his first year such as civilian staff and non-police officer characters, along with those he felt lacked the longevity required for the series including PC Steve Hunter, DC Suzie Sim and Superintendent Adam Okaro.
 However, the decision to axe PC Reg Hollis after 24 years in 2008 proved highly controversial, and led the character's devastated actor Jeff Stewart to attempt suicide.
 2008 also saw the series celebrate its 25th anniversary with Proof of Life, a crossover with German drama Leipzig Homicide.

 2009–2010: grittier drama

-In 2009, the show moved to a 9pm broadcast with only one episode a week, and the format also received significant changes; the new show was much more focused on the crime rather than the officers, personal stories almost vanished completely and incidental music was introduced for the first time in the series.
+In 2009, the show moved to a 9 pm broadcast with only one episode a week, and the format also received significant changes; the new show was much more focused on the crime rather than the officers, personal stories almost vanished completely, and incidental music was introduced for the first time in the series.
 The show moved post-watershed, after being pre-watershed for twenty-one years, in order to feature grittier, more action-packed scenes.
 The show began high definition broadcasts just prior to the revamp, the first on 1 July 2009 with episode number 682, titled "Conviction: Cover Up".
 Two episodes later, the episode numbers were reset to 001, on the third episode of a six-part story.
-Due to episodes being aired out of production order, the episode numbers 684–689 and 691-693 went unused, even though episodes 690 and 694–697 had already been broadcast.
+Owing to episodes being aired out of production order, the episode numbers 684–689 and 691–693 went unused, even though episodes 690 and 694–697 had already been broadcast.